In this section

 Should I remove my infected myrtles?

 There is no law requiring you to remove infected plants, or infected plant parts.
 However, you may choose to do so.
 This will help non-infected plants by reducing the numbers of spores in the environment.
 You are especially encouraged to remove non-native myrtles, such as the highly susceptible Australian lilly pilly (Syzygium australe).
 However, please do not remove threatened native myrtles, such as maire tawake (swamp maire.)
 If plants are small, you might consider spraying them with garden fungicide.

 Refer to the NZ myrtle key app for help identifying species.

 How should I remove infected plants/plant material?

 The best approach is to remove plants when there are no (or very few) visible symptoms.
 This is likely to be during winter or during a drought, as the fungus needs warm, wet conditions to make spores.
+However every day a plant with myrtle rust remains in your garden is another day it is producing spores (when the climate is right).
+So if you can get rid of it now and it is not a windy day - go for it!
 If you are going to remove a plant when spores are present, you should make every effort to limit the release of living spores.
 That may include: